Dietary supplements for both inner and outer health

-Brands that want to enter in the Chinese market should understand that Chinese consumers don’t buy products they don’t know.
+Brands that want to enter the Chinese market should understand that Chinese consumers don’t buy products they don’t know.

 Create a Chinese website to be visible among Chinese consumers is essential for branding in China.
 Of course, it should be created on Baidu, the Chinese Search engine.

-In addition, to be visible, your Mandarin website should be hosted in China because Baidu knows only Mandarin and gives priorities to websites hosted in China, so they are extremely important for your SEO ranking.
+In addition, to be visible, your Mandarin website should be hosted in China because Baidu knows only Mandarin and gives priority to websites hosted in China, so they are extremely important for your SEO ranking.

-You content should be localized to the Chinese market, so for example, the Chinese website culture is different from our culture.
+Your content should be localized to the Chinese market, so for example, the Chinese website culture is different from our culture.
 You need to adapt your content and design to the local expectations: Chinese consumers are looking for a site with a lot of information, as opposed to the simple layout of western websites.

 Brands can also take advantage of Baidu SEM tools to be more and more visible among Chinese consumers.